An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Difficult to get the context of use

-Ornamental artifact providing spatial experience
+Ornamental artifact providing spatial

 Challenges in terms of storytelling